-Often, a dashboard developer references a presentation variable as filter value in a filter expression or a part of formula in a formula expression.
+Often, a dashboard developer references a presentation variable as a filter value in a filter expression or as a part of formula in a formula expression.

-As a referenceable and mutable object that exists within the scope of a given dashboard, a presentation variable often functions as a a value that a dashboard consumer can assign a new value to.
-A dashboard consumer can assign a new value to presentation variable in the Filter dialog.
-Unlike a session variable, the new value immediately accessible to the dashboard itself.
+A dashboard consumer can assign a new value to a presentation variable in the Filter dialog.
+Unlike a session variable, the new value is immediately accessible to the dashboard itself.
 This means that any affected formula expressions or filter expressions will immediately be recalculated and reapplied.

 A dashboard developer with Edit access rights to a dashboard can create and edit one or more presentation variables.
 Here’s how:

 - In the Action bar of a dashboard, select More Options (⋮ vertical ellipsis icon).

 - In the More Options menu, select Manage Filter & Prompts.

 - From the Data panel, drag & drop a column or formula to the presentation tray.

 Because a presentation variable is a mutable, referenceable object, a dashboard developer can utilize a presentation variable in a variety of ways:

 as a filter value in the filter expression of a dashboard filter or as any part of a formula that is a filter expression of a dashboard filter